 If you need help figuring out how to manage your personal finances during your degree, read these 9 smart tips to get started.

-Here They Are: 7 of the Most Affordable Universities in the United States for International Students
+Here They Are: 7 of the Most Affordable Colleges in the United States for International Students

 Let’s get you started on the path to reaching your educational goals!